 Larry graduated magna cum laude from the University of Hartford in Connecticut with a bachelor’s degree in accounting.
 He also completed both the Chief Executives and Senior Officers in Family Business program and the Strategy Analysis for Finance and Marketing program at The Wharton School of the University of Pennsylvania.

 Larry is a CERTIFIED FINANCIAL PLANNER™ practitioner and holds a Personal Financial Specialist (PFS) designation from the American Institute of Certified Public Accountants (AICPA).
 He is a member of the AICPA and its Personal Financial Planning Division; the Connecticut Society of Certified Public Accountants (CSCPA) and The National Association of Personal Financial Advisors (NAPFA).

 My wife Beverly and I enjoy nothing more than sitting around the dining room table with our family and friends, enjoying a home-cooked meal.
-Family gatherings have become even more meaningful now that we have our granddaughter, Avery, and grandson, James.
+Family gatherings have become even more meaningful now that we have our granddaughter, Avery, and grandsons, James and Landon.
 If you ever want to get a smile out of me, just ask to see my latest photos of these treasures.

 When I’m on my own, I dive into photography as an enthusiastic amateur.
 Photography drives me to get outside and visit places I’ve never been.
 I’ll crawl into the woods, for example, to get just the right shot at just the right time of day.
 Having a photogenic Golden Retriever, Colbie, helps as well, although I must admit, my grandchildren have replaced her as my favorite subjects.